 So… to thank you for being on this lovely journey to creativity and colorful knitting, I’m offering a sale now.

-Until December 7, buy 3 of my single patterns (regularly $6) and get one more for only one dollar!
-Just choose 4 patterns, put them all in your shopping cart and that last one will only cost $1.
-When you check out, you will see the discount in your total.
+Until December 731, buy 3 of my single patterns (regularly $6) and get one more free!
+Just choose 4 patterns, put them all in your shopping cart; when you check out, you will see the discount in your total.

 I test and proofread (with help from this community) before I release patterns.
 If you have any hiccups while working through the pattern I am here to make sure you succeed.